Operation Christmas Child : My All-Time Favorite Charity

 Below are just some of the items you’ll find under the Projects page that you can make to send to OCC.
 Click on the pictures for links to FREE Patterns and Video Tutorials.

 There are so many sweet little items that you can loom knit consider one of these little portable buddys.
-Comfort dolls are VERY cheap to make.
-They are small and lovable made from you left-over.
+Comfort-dolls are VERY cheap to make.
+They are small and lovable made from your left-over.
 Once you get the hand of the simple pattern you’ll get them done in no time flat.

 Make them male or female.
-Use crazy bright colors when possible.
-These kids leave in a gray and brown world.
+Use crazy, bright happy colors when possible.
+These kids live in a gray and brown world.
 You can even make a Santa Clause if you just change the colors to fit the outfit.

 You imagination is the only limit.